stonerlab/Stoner-PythonCode/doc/UserGuide/datafile.rst

 both cases, only the first match is returned.
 If the string still doesn't match, then the string is checked to see if it can be cast to an integer, in which case the integer value is used.

-The final two examples given above both return a list of indices, firstly using a slice construct - in this case the result is trivially the same as the slice itself, and in the last example by passing a list of column headers to look for.
+The final three examples given above both return a list of indices, firstly using a slice construct - in this case the result is trivially the same as the slice itself, and in the second example by passing a list of column headers to look for.
+The final example uses a compiled regular expression.
+Unlike passing a string which contains a regular expression, passing a compiled regular expression will return a list of all columns that match.
+This distinction allows you to use a unique partial string to match just one column - but if you really want all possible columns that would match the pattern, then you can compile the regular expression and pass that instead.

 This is the function that is used internally by :py:meth:`DataFile.column`, :py:meth:`DataFile.search` etc and for this reason the trivial integer and slice